nygard/class-dump/README.md

 Installation
 -----------
 Execute this simple bash script in Terminal.
-When asked for password, enter your account.
-It's needed, because utility is installed in /usr/local/bin.
+When asked for the password, enter your account.
+It's needed, because the utility is installed in /usr/local/bin.

 ``` sh
 curl https://raw.githubusercontent.com/Polidea/ios-class-guard/master/install.sh | bash